Runners are incredibly susceptible to developing what is called Achilles tendonitis.

 For a chronic Achilles Injury:

 If you are suffering from a sever Achilles tear you will probably most certainly want to see a doctor.
-Also take off at least 4-6 weeks of running.
+Also taking some time off from running (I know that's hard to hear!) can be extremely beneficial.

 If you don’t treat Achilles tendonitis correctly and immediately you will find yourself wishing you had when you are forced to take a long break from running.